Mekatebi/STEMorph/README.md

 # STEMorph: Morphed Emotional Face Stimuli

-This repository contains the data and code for the preprint ["STEMorph: A Set of Morphed Emotional Face Stimuli from Angry to Happy."](https://doi.org/10.1101/2024.05.13.59388) STEMorph is a validated stimulus set of morphed emotional faces transitioning from angry to happy expressions.
-This repository provides the necessary code and data to replicate the experimental task and analyze the results as described in the paper.
+This repository contains the data and code for the preprint ["STEMorph: A Set of Morphed Emotional Face Stimuli from Angry to Happy Derived from NimStim"](https://doi.org/10.1101/2024.05.13.593881).

 ## Abstract